Wealthbox-PB/pb-helium-ui/README.md

 - `cd /wealthbox` and `yarn link helium-ui` to create a symlink to Helium UI

-- Open a new terminal window, `cd $HELIUM_PATH` and (on your local machine, not in the wealthbox Docker shell) and run `yarn watch` to start auto-building when making changes to JS or CSS files.
+- in a new terminal window, `cd $HELIUM_PATH` and (on your local machine, not in the wealthbox Docker shell) and run `yarn watch` to start auto-building when making changes to JS or CSS files.

 - `cd` into `[PATH_TO_CRM_WEB]` and start your server using your preferred command documented [here](https://github.com/starburstlabs/crm-web#running-wealthbox) (e.g. `bin/docker/dev`).